 You can also subscribe using the link opposite if you want

 to be alerted to new blog posts by email.

 I've been a property lawyer for over 30 years, but I certainly don't think I've got all the answers.
 If I've made any howlers, let me know - preferably in a nice way, a novel approach for the Internet, I know!

 Why Digging the Dirt?

-I occasionally get requests but sorry, I'm unable to advise anyone individually on any specific matters or problems directly through this blog – please see the disclaimer at the foot of the main blog page for more about that - and I don't respond to anonymous enquiries.
+I occasionally get requests but sorry, I'm unable to advise anyone individually on any specific matters or problems directly through this blog – please see the disclaimer at the foot of the page for more about that - and I don't respond to anonymous enquiries.

 If you would like to get in touch about my consultancy practice, then please see my Consultancy page.